ibm-cloud-docs/containers/cs_uc_transport.md

 Accelerated development is a key win for the HR Exec.
 The team gets started by containerizing their apps and putting them in the cloud.
 With the use of modern containers, Developers can experiment easily with Node.js SDK and push changes to Development and Test systems, which are scaled out on separate clusters.
 Those pushes were automated with open toolchains and {{site.data.keyword.contdelivery_full}}.
 No longer were updates to the HR site languishing in slow, error-prone build processes.
 They can deliver incremental updates to their site, daily or even more frequently.
 Moreover logging and monitoring for the HR site is rapidly integrated, especially for how the site pulls personalized data from back-end benefit systems.
 Developers don’t waste time building complex logging systems, just to be able to troubleshoot live systems.
 Developers don't need to become experts in cloud security, they can enforce policy driven authentication easily by using {{site.data.keyword.appid_full_notm}}.

-With {{site.data.keyword.containerlong_notm}}, they went from over-built hardware in a private data center to customizable compute that reduces IT operations, maintenance, and energy.
+With {[product_name_notm}}, they went from over-built hardware in a private data center to customizable compute that reduces IT operations, maintenance, and energy.
 To host the HR site, they could easily design Kubernetes clusters to fit their CPU, RAM, and storage needs.
 Another factor for less personnel costs is that IBM manages Kubernetes, so the Developers can focus on delivering better employee experience for benefits enrollment.

-{{site.data.keyword.containerlong_notm}} provides scalable compute resources and the associated DevOps dashboards to create, scale, and tear down apps and services on demand.
+{[product_name_notm}} provides scalable compute resources and the associated DevOps dashboards to create, scale, and tear down apps and services on demand.
 Using industry-standard containers technology apps can be quickly developed and shared across multiple Development, Test, and Production environments.
 This setup provides the immediate benefit of scalability.
 Using Kubernetes rich set of deployment and runtime objects, the HR team can monitor and manage upgrades to apps reliably.
 They can also replicate and scale the apps, by using defined rules and the automated Kubernetes orchestrator.

 **Step 1: Containers, microservices, and the Garage Method**
-* Apps are built in a set of cooperative microservices that run in {{site.data.keyword.containerlong_notm}}.
+* Apps are built in a set of cooperative microservices that run in {[product_name_notm}}.
 The architecture represents the functional areas of the app with the most quality problems.
-* Deploy apps to container in {{site.data.keyword.containerlong_notm}}, continuously scanned with IBM Vulnerability Advisor.
+* Deploy apps to container in {[product_name_notm}}, continuously scanned with IBM Vulnerability Advisor.
 * Provide standardized DevOps dashboards through Kubernetes.
 * Adopt the essential agile and iterative development practices within the IBM Garage Method to enable frequent releases of new functions, patches, and fixes without downtime.

 **Step 2: Connections to existing benefits back-end**
 * {{site.data.keyword.SecureGatewayfull}} is used to create a secure tunnel to on-premises systems that host the benefits systems.
-* Combination of on-premises data and {{site.data.keyword.containerlong_notm}} lets them access sensitive data while they adhere to regulations.
+* Combination of on-premises data and {[product_name_notm}} lets them access sensitive data while they adhere to regulations.
 * Chatbot conversations fed back into HR policies, allowing the benefits site to reflect which benefits were most and least popular, including targeted improvements to poorly performing initiatives.

 **Step 3: Chatbot and personalization**